oobabooga/text-generation-webui/README.md

 Contributed by [@loeken](https://github.com/loeken) in [#633](https://github.com/oobabooga/text-generation-webui/pull/633)

+#### Dedicated docker repository

+An external repository maintains a docker wrapper for this project as well as several pre-configured 'one-click' `docker compose` variants (e.g., updated branches of GPTQ).
+It can be found at: [Atinoda/text-generation-webui-docker](https://github.com/Atinoda/text-generation-webui-docker).

 ### Updating the requirements

 From time to time, the `requirements.txt` changes.
 To update, use this command: